Snowmobiling in Thief River Falls

 Snowmobile trails in many areas of the state give riders access to places that are unreachable by vehicle or boat, and allow them to travel through the 'living rooms' of wildlife.
 Riders in the northwest and northeast parts of the state have the opportunity to see species such as bears, deer, lynx, moose and wolves, while those in southern areas can expect to see deer and birds such as eagles and hawks.

 It’s important to note that snowmobile riders never should bother wildlife or attempt to chase them.
+And if you don't stumble upon anything on the trail, there's always the International Wolf Center and North American Bear Center — two well-maintained animal programs in Ely.

 Though some people consider ice fishing a solitary, sit-in-one-spot pursuit, it doesn’t have to be.
 That’s especially true when ice anglers have snowmobiles at their disposal.
-Even on the state’s largest and most popular ice fishing lakes—Lake of the Woods near Baudette on the state’s border with Canada, Leech Lake near Walker, Mille Lacs near Garrison, Lake Minnetonka in the Twin Cities, Upper Red Lake near Waskish, Lake Vermilion near Tower and Lake Winnibigoshish near Deer River, to name a few—ice fishermen can cover a lot of water by riding their sleds atop the ice.
+Even on the state’s largest and most popular ice fishing lakes — Lake of the Woods near Baudette on the state’s border with Canada, Leech Lake near Walker, Mille Lacs near Garrison, Lake Minnetonka in the Twin Cities, Upper Red Lake near Waskish, Lake Vermilion near Tower and Lake Winnibigoshish near Deer River, to name a few — ice fishermen can cover a lot of water by riding their sleds atop the ice.

 Of course, anyone who rides on frozen lakes should be sure to follow the Minnesota DNR’s recommendations for staying safe atop the ice.
 Notably, there should be at least five inches of ice before snowmobilers travel across it.

-By law, anyone who operates a snowmobile in Minnesota—and who was born after Dec.
-31, 1976—must complete a safety-training course.
+By law, anyone who operates a snowmobile in Minnesota — and who was born after Dec.
+31, 1976 — must complete a safety-training course.
 See the DNR snowmobile safety training webpage for more information.

 When they purchase a three-year registration, snowmobilers can access any of the state’s 22,000 miles of state and grant-in-aid snowmobile trails.
 See the DNR snowmobile regulations webpage for more details.